General Theory for Group Resetting with Application to Avoidance: Summary and discussion

+Beyond this classification, however, a more crucial distinction concerns how the resetting position is determined.
+Most previous studies have considered particles, either globally or individually, resetting to a predefined state, such as the origin~\cite{evans2020stochastic,nagar2023stochastic,evans2022exactly,mercado2018lotka,da2018interplay,miron2021diffusion,biroli2023extreme,sasorov2023probabilities} or their initial state~\cite{evans2020stochastic,nagar2023stochastic,grange2020non,biroli2023critical,singh2022capture,singh2023bernoulli}.
+In contrast, in our example the resetting position emerges dynamically from the collective group evolution between consecutive resetting events.
+As a result, the resetting position is not prescribed a priori, but is instead defined collectively by the system dynamics.

+At a conceptual level, our model bears a superficial resemblance to branching Brownian motion~\cite{siboni2021fluctuations} in that collective behavior emerges without direct particle interactions.
+However, the underlying mechanisms are different.
+In branching Brownian motion, collective effects arise from reproduction or birth event, with new particles appearing at positions determined solely by individual trajectories.
+As a result, collective behavior emerges only at the level of ensemble statistics.
+In the extreme-value resetting case, the resetting position is explicitly constructed from the group configuration, through the position of the farthest particle, thereby inducing collective effects even though the underlying Brownian dynamics of individual particles remain independent.

-Our framework is broadly applicable to various group resetting problems.
-By appropriately defining $P_r$, it connects studies on fixed resetting distributions~\cite{evans2011diffusion,olsen2023steady,mori2023entropy,mendez2024first}, position-dependent resetting~\cite{tal2022diffusion,di2023time,dahlenburg2021stochastic}, simultaneous group resetting to the origin~\cite{biroli2023extreme} and time-dependent resetting based on particle trajectory history~\cite{boyer2017long,majumdar2015random}.
+The framework is broadly applicable to a wide range of group resetting problems.
+By appropriately defining the resetting position distribution $R$ and the kernel $K$, it connects studies on fixed resetting distributions~\cite{evans2011diffusion,olsen2023steady,mori2023entropy,mendez2024first,dahlenburg2021stochastic}, position-dependent resetting~\cite{tal2022diffusion,di2023time,dahlenburg2021stochastic}, simultaneous group resetting to the origin~\cite{biroli2023extreme}, and time-dependent resetting based on particle trajectory history~\cite{boyer2017long,majumdar2015random}.

 Building on this theoretical framework, our approach could be extended to practical applications such as artificial selection~\cite{Lee_2025}.
-It could be used to design optimal selection protocols, reduce computational costs and estimate key parameters such as bottleneck size, fitness, and selection frequencies.
+For example, to design optimal selection protocols, reduce computational costs, and estimate key parameters such as bottleneck size, fitness, and selection frequencies.
 Resetting tied to group thresholds may also offer new insights into allele frequencies and mechanisms that help populations avoid extinction.